morleytatro/webpack-tutorial/outline.md

 ## Processing
 - Webpack is a "just JavaScript" tool
 - loaders for transformation
-- plugins to "hook" into compilation
+- plugins to "hook" into and/or modify compilation

 ## Building a Loader
 - SCSS Loader (use `sass-loader` if prod app)